Singleness and the Sovereignty of God

 So I will continue to struggle with singleness because I love my friends and yearn for the Lord answer prayers for marriage.
 However, when I struggle I will also choose to stand firm in the knowledge and belief that God is good no matter what.
 And in the meantime, I will also continue to pray for dear friends and many others who are living fully for Jesus while waiting for the Lord to answer our prayers.

-For encouraging stories on singleness from the Sacred Story library click here.
+For more reflections on singleness click here.

 For Paige’s full article “Singled Out for Good” click here.